nannabarnkob/dtu-cancer/cancer_seq_exercise.md

 #### 3.1 - MuTect2 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)
 _All chromosomes took ~327 minutes, (~5.4 hours with four threads)_

-We are going to use "soft-links" to the input bam-files.
+We are going to use "soft-links" to the input bam-files and their indexes.
 This a way to avoid working with long paths and is an alternative to defining bash-variables.

         mkdir variant_calling
         cd variant_calling

         # create links
-        ln -s /home/27626/exercises/cancer_seq/aligned/TCRBOA2-T-WEX_recaled.bam .
+        ln -s /home/27626/exercises/cancer_seq/aligned/TCRBOA2-T-WEX_recaled.bam* .
-        ln -s /home/27626/exercises/cancer_seq/aligned/TCRBOA2-N-WEX_recaled.bam .
+        ln -s /home/27626/exercises/cancer_seq/aligned/TCRBOA2-N-WEX_recaled.bam* .

 Use `ls -l` to see how they appear in your directory.